mogilvie/GdprBundle/README.md

 ## About

-EncryptBundle has been written for the [SpecShaper](http://about.specshaper.com) and [Parolla](http://parolla.ie) websites to encode users private data.
-The bundle will be expanded as part of a larger EU GDPR data management bundle.
+GdprBundle has been written for the [SpecShaper](http://about.specshaper.com) and [Parolla](http://parolla.ie) websites to encode users private data.

 ## Reporting an issue or a feature request